ZERO Commission on US Stocks – INVEST Fair 2023

 ⦁ Allow delivery and liquidate the underlying shares

-PSPL does not allow exercising of Options.
-All open positions should roll forward prior to the expiry of the contract else it will be subjected to one of the above stated handling.
-Force liquidations related to expiration typically commence two hours before the market close, although we reserve the right to initiate this process earlier or later based on prevailing conditions.
+All open positions should be rolled forward or closed before expiry if the client does not intend to exercise.
+Otherwise, they will be subject to one of the above actions.
+Force liquidations related to expiration typically commence two hours before market close, although we reserve the right to initiate this process earlier or later depending on prevailing conditions.

 The US Stock Option tab will only reflect positions and balance relating to US Stock Option(s).
 All trades are denominated in USD.